 Document Every Loan Recommendation Thoroughly

-Every mortgage recommendation should be documented - the client's objectives, financial position, borrowing capacity, alternatives considered, lender options presented, and the rationale for the final recommendation.
-Contemporaneous file notes and a detailed statement of advice are your strongest defence if a client later claims the loan was unsuitable.
+Every mortgage recommendation should be recorded - the client's objectives, financial position, borrowing capacity, alternatives considered, lender options presented, and the rationale for the final recommendation.
+A detailed file note and credit proposal are your strongest defence if a client later alleges the loan was unsuitable.

 2